Sign in to edit your profile and schedule.

 Safety for artists: Some of our theaters require that patrons walk across parts of the stage to reach the seating area, and many of our production companies’ stage work encompasses entrances and exits from the house.

 Safety for audiences: Entering a darkened theater, possibly for the first time, and trying to find open seats puts patrons and volunteers at unnecessary risk.

-Fringe Central, sponsored by Surly Brewing and hosted by Republic, serves as the late-night watering hole for artists, staff, volunteers and audience members alike.
-Come in after a day full of shows to grab a beer (or two) and talk.
+Fringe Central, sponsored by Surly Brewing and hosted by Grumpy's Bar & Grill - Downtown, serves as the late-night watering hole for artists, staff, volunteers and audience members alike.
+Come in after a day full of shows to grab a beer and some bar food.
 Talk about what you loved and what you didn’t.
 Meet the artists behind the scenes and actors on the stage.
 Find out what you should see tomorrow or dream up your own idea for next year.
 You never know what will happen during Fringe, but dropping by Fringe Central gives you a serious head start.

 Shorts and a t-shirt.
 Seriously.
 Also, a pair of comfy shoes will serve you well in case you have to wait in line.
 Pro tip: Most Fringe shows take place indoors in air-conditioned venues, so having a layer to throw on in case you get chilly is also advisable.